llm-bible/llm-bible.github.io/_publications/soumalias2025llm.markdown

 bibkey: soumalias2025llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.10308"}
-tags: ['Efficiency and Optimization', 'Tools']
+tags: ['Tools', 'Efficiency and Optimization']
 ---
 We study the potential of large language models (LLMs) as proxies for humans to simplify preference elicitation (PE) in combinatorial assignment.
 While